OISF/suricata/doc/userguide/rules/header-keywords.rst

 So, you can see you can use the following to make clear on which direction you would like to match::

-  both: both directions have to match with the given geoip (geopip’s)
+  both: both directions have to match with the given geoip (geopip's)
-  any: one of the directions have to match with the given geoip (’s).
+  any: one of the directions have to match with the given geoip ('s).
   dest: if the destination matches with the given geoip.
   src: the source matches with the given geoip.